ameg47/ameg47/README.md

 <h1>Hey there! 👋</h1>

-I'm Agustin Ecker, International Business graduate and full stack web developer student 👨🏻‍💻.
+I'm Agustin Ecker, International Business graduate and full stack web developer👨🏻‍💻.
 As a problem solver and logical thinker I like facing and finding solutions to the problems that programming throws at you.
 I´m always eager to learn new things and get the chance to master new technologies 👀

 ## 👉 Languages and tools:
 **Languages**